Chapter 1:

 Only a few moments later, the headache slightly subsided.
 Kaede composed himself and began exploring the house to understand where he was and how he'd gotten here.

-Looking to his right, he saw several framed photos that survived the fire.
-Picking one up out of curiosity, he saw himself, or rather the person he was inhabiting, with an apathetic expression compared to everyone else, who seemed overly joyful in this family photo.
+To his right, several photos that had been tipped over and survived the fire sat.
+Picking one up out of curiosity and rubbing the soot and ash off of the glass with his thumb, he saw himself, or rather the person he was inhabiting, with an apathetic expression compared to everyone else, who seemed overly joyful in this family photo.

-To his right was a teenage girl who didn't seem much younger than he, presumably his sister.
+To his right in the photo was a teenage girl who didn’t seem much younger than he, presumably the sister.
 A black ribbon held back her long, silky hair with a single braid.
-Her dress was a deep, ink black, darker than Kaede's suit.
+Her dress was a deep, ink black, darker than Kaede’s suit.

 Last but not least, his father, who, oddly enough, had white, wilting hair, as if he were on the verge of death, even though he appeared to be at least in his mid-fifties, wore a dark charcoal suit with a black tie.
 His black top hat was almost as big as his head.
 He had a sly grin, nearly as if it were awkward and out of character for him to smile correctly, which the young outsider found odd.

-Something caught Kaede's attention, drawing his eyes towards his father's right eye, which began to glow a dark purple.
+Something caught Kaede’s attention, a tiny purple light that glowed within his father’s right eye.
 Leaning closer to get a better look, Kaede suddenly felt his vision shift, and the environment drastically changed.

 ~

-The distraught young man blinked a few times, realizing he the picture transported him inside.
-As he looked around, a man stood in front of the entire family with a large camera on a wooden stand pointed towards them.
+The distraught young man blinked a few times, realizing the picture transported him inside.
+As he looked around, a man stood before the entire family, a large camera on a wooden stand aimed at them.

-Without him counting down to the picture, Kaede would have had a minor mental crisis trying to make sense of what was happening.
-A few seconds later, the camera shuttered as the man gave them a thumbs-up.
+Without the photographer counting down before taking a picture, Kaede would have had a minor mental crisis trying to make sense of what was happening.
+A few seconds later, the camera shuttered as the photographer gave them a thumbs-up.

 “I’m glad we were-” He coughed once more, this time covering his mouth with his palm.